hpcleuven/VscDocumentation/source/access/getting_access.rst

 VSC accounts
 ------------

-In order to use the infrastructure of the VSC, you need a VSC-userid, also called a VSC account.
+In order to use the infrastructure of the VSC, you need a VSC-user ID, also called a VSC account.
 Check the `VSC website <eligible users_>`_ for conditions.